 Typical Job Requirements: Oversee that all business systems are working optimally and can support the development of new technologies and system requirements.
 A similar job title is Cloud Infrastructure Architect, which oversees a company’s cloud computing strategy.

 Typical Job Requirements: Perform batch processing or real-time processing on gathered and stored data.
 Data engineers are also responsible for building and maintaining data pipelines that create a robust and interconnected data ecosystem within an organization, making information accessible for data scientists.

 Typical Job Requirements: BI developers design and develop strategies to assist business users in quickly finding the information they need to make better business decisions.
 Extremely data-savvy, they use BI tools or develop custom BI analytic applications to facilitate the end-users’ understanding of their systems.

-Typical Job Requirements: Statisticians work to collect, analyze, and interpret data in order to identify trends and relationships which can be used to inform organizational decision-making.
-Additionally, the daily responsibilities of statisticians often include designing data collection processes, communicating findings to stakeholders, and advising organizational strategy.
+Typical Job Requirements: Statisticians collect, analyze, and interpret data in order to identify trends and relationships which can be used to inform organizational decision-making.
+The daily responsibilities of statisticians often include designing data collection processes, communicating findings to stakeholders, and advising organizational strategy.

 Learn More: What Do Statisticians Do?

 Typical Job Requirements: Transform and manipulate large data sets to suit the desired analysis for companies.
 For many companies, this role can also include tracking web analytics and analyzing A/B testing.
 Data analysts also aid in the decision-making process by preparing reports for organizational leaders which effectively communicate trends and insights gleaned from their analysis.